Vertfromage/cheat-sheet-generator/README.md

 Cheat Sheet Generator is a project I made for Cloud Computing, a 4th-year university course in the Winter of 2022 at Dalhousie University.

 # Presentation
-This is the presentation I did for my course: https://youtu.be/NnyJIa2vvnk You may want to skip ahead to the demo because we were required to do a ASW walkthrough and a code walkthrought so it's very long.
+This is the presentation I did for my course: https://youtu.be/NnyJIa2vvnk You may want to skip ahead to the demo because we were required to do a AWS walkthrough and a code walkthrough so it's very long.
 The demo starts at 17:55.

 ## Docker
 For the rest of the sections I will assume you didn't use docker but this section is for if you want to use docker.